0xAX/linux-insides/SyncPrim/linux-sync-2.md

 	next = NULL;
 ```

 and retrieve previous tail.
 The next step is to check that `queue` is not empty.
 In this case we need to link previous entry with the new.
-While waitaing for the MCS lock, the next pointer may have been set by another lock waiter.
+While waiting for the MCS lock, the next pointer may have been set by another lock waiter.
 We optimistically load the next pointer & prefetch the cacheline for writing to reduce latency in the upcoming MCS unlock operation:

 ```C
 	if (old & _Q_TAIL_MASK) {